Bijikyu/qgenutils/DEBUG_TESTS.md

 ### Output:
 ```
-FAIL lib/validation/advanced-validation.test.js (8.416 s)
+FAIL lib/validation/advanced-validation.test.js (17.38 s)
   Advanced Validation Utilities
     validateEmail
-      ✓ should validate correct email formats (347 ms)
+      ✓ should validate correct email formats (1061 ms)
-      ✓ should reject invalid email formats (129 ms)
+      ✓ should reject invalid email formats (74 ms)
-      ✓ should handle empty or invalid input types (15 ms)
+      ✓ should handle empty or invalid input types (229 ms)
-      ✓ should sanitize input before validation (19 ms)
+      ✓ should sanitize input before validation (9 ms)
     validateRequired
-      ✓ should validate non-empty required fields (179 ms)
+      ✓ should validate non-empty required fields (51 ms)
-      ✓ should reject empty or whitespace-only fields (11 ms)
+      ✓ should reject empty or whitespace-only fields (37 ms)
-      ✓ should validate minimum length requirements (58 ms)
+      ✓ should validate minimum length requirements (41 ms)
-      ✓ should handle invalid input types (12 ms)
+      ✓ should handle invalid input types (5 ms)
-      ✕ should use singular/plural correctly in error messages (17 ms)
+      ✕ should use singular/plural correctly in error messages (123 ms)
     validateMaxLength
-      ✕ should validate fields within length limits (1 ms)
+      ✕ should validate fields within length limits
-      ✕ should reject fields exceeding length limits (1 ms)
+      ✕ should reject fields exceeding length limits
-      ✕ should handle null/undefined gracefully
+      ✕ should handle null/undefined gracefully (1 ms)
       ✕ should sanitize input before length check
     validateSelection
-      ✕ should validate non-empty selections
+      ✕ should validate non-empty selections (1 ms)
-      ✕ should reject empty or whitespace selections (1 ms)
+      ✕ should reject empty or whitespace selections (2 ms)
-      ✕ should handle invalid input types
+      ✕ should handle invalid input types (2 ms)
-      ✕ should use lowercase field names in error messages
+      ✕ should use lowercase field names in error messages (1 ms)
     combineValidations
-      ✕ should return empty string when all validators pass (1 ms)
+      ✕ should return empty string when all validators pass
       ✕ should return first error encountered
       ✕ should handle validators that throw exceptions
       ✕ should validate that all arguments are functions